enternity/afflatus/Book/Java/BasicJava.md

 # Generics problem
 ## Don't use `RawType`
+In short, if you like `List` .
+When you try to **cast** of element in this `List`, maybe will throw `RunTimeException`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjkzMTU3NTIsMTk4MjE2MTA3OSw0OD
-EzNzA3NzMsLTEwMDcyNDkxODgsLTE0NDY1ODQyMTMsLTE1MzI4
-ODAxODVdfQ==
+eyJoaXN0b3J5IjpbLTUzMzA1MzAxNSwxOTgyMTYxMDc5LDQ4MT
+M3MDc3MywtMTAwNzI0OTE4OCwtMTQ0NjU4NDIxMywtMTUzMjg4
+MDE4NV19
 -->